 Statistics show that many nursing homes and assisted living residents are dying due to preventable accidents, infections, falls, hospitalizations for pneumonia, or other life-threatening conditions.
 Illinois nursing homes also have the highest level of abuse or neglect cases in the country.

 Determining Who Should File Your Waukegan Wrongful Death Claim

 Whether there is confusion over who has the legal right to bring a lawsuit or a disagreement over who has the right to certain benefits, it may not always be easy to determine who is best suited to file the lawsuit on behalf of the deceased.

-The value of your claim will vary depending on economic and social factors, which may include the amount of income your loved one brought home, the psychological and mental distress your family must endure and more.
+The value of your claim will vary depending on economic and social factors, which may include the amount of income your loved one brought home, the psychological and mental distress your family must endure, and more.

 Who Settles Disputes Between Family Members Over Benefits?

-Most families are able to resolve disputes among themselves when it comes to determining who has a right to compensation, but there are occasions where these disagreements cannot be settled.
+Most families can resolve disputes among themselves when it comes to determining who has a right to compensation, but there are occasions where these disagreements cannot be settled.

 We can help you avoid needing to take it this far by negotiating with your family members on your behalf and by protecting your interests in court.

 Under Illinois law, surviving family members filing a wrongful death lawsuit are limited to the length of time they have to file a compensation claim.
 However, the Illinois State Legislature had allowed the injured victims to file up to two years from the time of the death or when they knew of the death of their loved one.